 Add cocoa to 1 cup of milk.
 Heat over a pan of hot water and make a smooth paste.

 Add dissolved china grass, cocoa paste, rest of milk, chopped nuts, and chocolate pieces to condensed milk.
 Mix well.

 Whisk the cream till stiff.
 Fold into the mixture.
 Pour the mixture into a soufflé dish and chill.

 Serve decorated with stiffly beaten cream and chocolate curls.

 Dissolve gelatin in 1/2 cup water over a pan of hot water.

-For the first time in my life, I tasted this delicious dessert that I have been making over 10 years and it was worth all the wait.
+For the first time in my life, I tasted this delicious dessert that I have been making for over 10 years and it was worth all the wait.
 All because of china grass.
-Wish I have known about this long ago, I wouldn’t have missed it for anything.
+Wish I have known about this long ago, I wouldn't have missed it for anything.